mateusz-szczyrzyca/vagrant-kubernetes-cluster/README.md

 ## 3. Setting INSECURE docker registry

-I've used standard docker-compose template in this repo (`docker-registry` directory) - just put in one directory and type docker-compose up -d
+I've used standard docker-compose template in this repo (`docker-registry` directory) - just go to this directory and type:

+`$ docker-compose up -d`

 To check if it works correctly you can use curl: